 “In the view of most of the public, New England farms aren’t supposed to be open in December, January, and February.”
 Nonetheless, Holbrook says, the farm will supply area chefs with organic fresh greens, scallions, claytonia, spinach, mustard, parsley, arugula, and turnips.
 “The biggest challenge is the weather, but what’s new about that in farming?
 Snow, ice, wind, and loss of power increase risks.
 Our older, unheated hoop houses have 55-gallon plastic drums of water in them for solar warmth.”
 The water absorbs sunlight by day and releases heat at night.

 Holbrook Farms’ largest greenhouse is heated, John Holbrook says, “and provides enough harvest to cost-effectively serve our professional customers.”

-For more than half a century, Taft Farms in Great Barrington, Massachusetts, has specialized in pesticide-free, sustainable farming.
-Major planting occurs February through May, with harvests carrying into November.
+For more than half a century, Taft Farms in Great Barrington, Massachusetts, has specialized in sustainable farming.
 In winter, Taft employs greenhouses to continue the growing season.
-“Life goes on here in winter,” says greenhouse manager Sue Hayden.
+“Life goes on here in winter,” says manager Sue Hayden.
 “We start pepper seeds for the winter season.
 We also grow flowers, salable houseplants, lettuce, and greens.
 We heat minimally, to about 50 degrees for flowers and 60 degrees for houseplants.
 When the sun is out, the greenhouses in winter can reach 80 to 90 degrees.”

-Winter will never replace summer for farming in the area, but increasingly, as the white stuff falls, thoughts will turn to growing, and hands will be digging the dirt.
+Winter will never replace summer for farming, but as thoughts turn to growing, hands will be digging the dirt.